robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 -o pandoc-manuscript.docx agile-editing-pandoc.md
 ```

+The parameters `-S -s` generate a typographically correct (dashes, non-breaking spaces etc.) standalone document.
+A bibliography with the _PLoS_ style is created by the citeproc filter setting `--csl=plos.csl --filter pandoc-citeproc`.

-The document settings and styles of the resulting file `pandoc-manuscript.docx` can be modified, and following it can be used as document template (`--reference-docx=pandoc-manuscript.docx`).
+The document settings and styles of the resulting file `pandoc-manuscript.docx` can be optimized and be used again as document template (`--reference-docx=pandoc-manuscript.docx`).

 ```
 pandoc -S -s --reference-docx=pandoc-manuscript.docx --csl=plos.csl